Picacho Peak State Park: Description

 The park is celebrated for wildflowers that appear mid-February to early April following good winter rain.
 Though set next to an interstate highway, the park's west face possesses an unspoiled Sonoran Desert setting.
 A small flat space on top of the spire can be reached via two trail heads.
 Portions of the trails are precarious, and hikers are aided by cables and catwalks.
 These additions make the routes some of the few via ferrata in the United States.
 From the top, there is a view south to the Santa Catalina Mountains near Tucson, east across Interstate 10 to Newman Peak, northwest to Tabletop Mountain near Casa Grande, north to the many mountain ranges surrounding Phoenix, and west to where the north-running Santa Cruz River runs underground supporting farms in a quaint desert valley.

 History

 The Butterfield Overland Mail route had a stop near Picacho Peak.
 The park is near the site of the Battle of Picacho Pass, one of several American Civil War era engagements to occur in Arizona Territory.
 A Union cavalry patrol from California skirmished with Confederate scouts from Texas, and three men were killed.
 This marks the second westernmost battle of the American Civil War.
 Every year during early March, there are reenactments of the battle and other demonstrations of Civil War military history.

 Appearances in fiction

 Picacho Peak features prominently in the novel The Host by Stephenie Meyer, serving as a guide to the main character in the first act of the story.
 Much of the action of the novel takes place in or near the state park.

+Picacho Peak is a location in the hybrid animated feature film “Quantum Cowboys” (directed by Geoff Marslett).
+Some of the film’s action takes place near there and the three protagonists (played by Lily Gladstone, Kiowa Gordon and John Way) first get to know each other there.
+They are later attacked by marauders (David Arquette and Frank Mosley) near the base of the mountain.